You get out of it what you put into it – if you are consistent, the results will speak for themselves!

 - Guide each student to a greater understanding and enjoyment of music.

-- Guide each student towards an awareness of his/her capabilities – clearly communicating short-term and long-term goals.
-This may be verbal or written communication.
+- Guide each student towards an awareness of their capabilities – clearly communicating short-term and long-term goals and celebrating successes as they come.

 - Theory: Studying the foundations of music.

-- Technique: The physical mechanics of playing piano.
+- Technique: The physical mechanics of playing an instrument.

 - Repertoire: A list of pieces to be learned.

 Parents’ Expectations and Responsibilities